helena-network/pm-helena-contracts/README.md

 This is a collection of contracts related to specifically to Gnosis Olympia.
 These contracts can be used in setting up prediction market tournaments.

-This is the Olympia token contract implementation:
+This is the pm-apollo-token contract implementation:
   - Rinkeby:
     - Address: `0x979861df79c7408553aaf20c01cfb3f81ccf9341`
     - Creator: `0xcAb5bb0408C48780D38C452bE20E30da1A10e656`